-This non-credit bearing program provides instruction and skills needed to be employed in the automotive industry.
-Students receive theory instruction as well as hands-on instruction in basic automotive services including auto body.
+This program provides instruction and skills needed to be employed in the automotive industry.
+Students receive theory instruction as well as hands-on instruction in basic automotive services, including auto body.
 Students work on vehicles as they learn skills that will transfer to a real job setting.